Tim Horner

-Timothy Horner (born August 19, 1959) is a retired professional wrestler, best known as Tim "White Lightning" Horner, one half of The Lightning Express with Brad Armstrong.
+Timothy Lee Horner (born August 19, 1959) is an American retired professional wrestler, who was one half of The Lightning Express with Brad Armstrong.

 Professional wrestling career

 Early career (1978–1988)

 Tim Horner started wrestling in 1978 in the Alabama territory.

 Jim Crockett Promotions (1984–1988)

 Horner signed to Jim Crockett Promotions in 1984, and formed The Lightning Express with Brad Armstrong.
 They won the Universal Wrestling Federation tag team title in 1987, defeating Sting and Rick Steiner.
 They also won the National Wrestling Alliance's National Tag Team title.

 World Wrestling Federation (1988–1989)

 Tim Horner signed with WWF in late 1988 and left in late 1989.
 On televised matches he was used as a jobber in both singles and tag-team matches, while at house shows he was frequently victorious over other jobbers including Danny Davis, Jose Estrada, Barry Horowitz, Jose Luis Rivera, Iron Mike Sharpe, Tom Magee, Steve Lombardi, and Johnny K-9 (Taras Bulba).